bishnupada-sahoo-76/Secrets-Teller/README.md

 # Steps
 - Import express and axios
 -  Create an express app and set the port number.
--   Create a txt file to save the user input using the native fs node module.
+-  Use the public folder for static files.

 # Technology Used
 - JavaScript